 With the discoveries from his beloved wife, and some additional funds, Dr. Stuart donated the money to begin construction of a much needed hospital.
 The Jennie Stuart Memorial Hospital was incorporated in 1913 and was completed in 1914.
 It was a small brick building and was furnished with equipment from Dr. Stuartís office, and from gifts to the hospital.
 The hospitalís first superintendent, Miss Wanda Williams, was a pioneer nurse and teacher.
 Her memoirs reflect a dedicated Dr. Stuart who could be seen planting trees on the hospital lawn and transplanting roses from Miss Jennieís garden.

-The hospital Miss Williams directed included twelve private rooms and four wards of four beds each.
-Beds in wards were $3.00 a day and private rooms were $4.50.
-Miss Williams called it a place where "the orphan child or the poor man or woman may have the same care that is provided for their more fortunate fellows."
+At that time, the hospital had twelve private rooms and four wards of four beds.
+Beds in wards were $3.00 a day and the private rooms were $4.50.
+Miss Williams referred to it as a place where "the orphan child or the poor man or woman may have the same care that is provided for their more fortunate fellows".

 Today, Jennie Stuart Health cares for approximately 50,000 patients a year.
 We are proud of a history that was the dream of a country doctor to build our hospital, and a legacy born of heartbreak from the loss of a beloved wife and mother.